 This is particularly true of chemicals we encounter on a daily basis.
 Government standards are often outdated and not based on the best and most current science.
 Standards can also be watered down by lobbying from the politically powerful industries they are supposed to regulate.
 Studies regularly find that the legal limits on contaminants in food, air, drinking water and consumer products fall short of protecting public health, particularly for children and other people more sensitive to the effects of toxic chemicals.

 The EPA’s current legal limit for glyphosate on oats and many other grains is 30 parts per million, or ppm.
-But just a few years ago, it was 300 times lower – only 0.1 ppm.
+About 25 years ago, it was 300 times lower – only 0.1 ppm.
 The EPA raised the legal limit after farmers began using glyphosate as a desiccant, which was surely not a coincidence.

 So how much glyphosate is safe to eat?